5 Steps to Improve Decision-Making in Sports By Yourself

 If you ask any coach what attributes they look for in an athlete, I can almost guarantee one of them will be “someone who can consistently make good decisions.”
-This doesn’t mean you’re the most physically or technically gifted, it means you are trying to do the right things at the right times.
-Several studies have shown that elite athletes are able to make decisions faster and more accurately than novice athletes.
-It is well known that technical mistakes can be improved with an abundance of physical repetitions along with focused attention, but is this going to help them make better decisions?
+This doesn’t mean you’re the most physically or technically gifted; it means you are trying to do the right things at the right times.
+Several studies have shown that elite athletes can make decisions faster and more accurately than novice athletes.
+It is well known that technical mistakes can be improved with an abundance of physical repetitions and focused attention, but will this help them make better decisions?
 Not necessarily.
 This is because it only improves one element of it (motor execution), and there are 3 core elements involved in every decision:

 Perception - The ability to receive information through your sense organs (predominately the eyes and ears)

-Cognition - The ability to process this information, giving meaning to it, and decide on the appropriate response
+Cognition - The ability to process this information, give meaning to it, and decide on the appropriate response

 Motor execution - The ability to physically execute the movement with speed and accuracy

-These perceptual and cognitive elements are often seen as inherent (meaning you’re either born with it or not) or that they can only be developed by playing in games/practices, but this is simply not true.
+These perceptual and cognitive elements are often seen as inherent (meaning you’re either born with them or not) or can only be developed by playing games/practices, but this is simply not true.
 Playing in real games might be the most effective to do this, but the problem is:

 a) You typically don't get many repetitions with particular scenarios during games, and

-The solution: practice game situation decision making in a training environment, where you have the luxury of getting a multitude of reps, trying new things, making mistakes, learning from your mistakes, and making improvements.
-Below I explain a 5 step process that will help you do this by yourself, using just your mobile device.
+The solution: practice game situation decision-making in a training environment, where you have the luxury of getting many reps, trying new things, making mistakes, learning from your mistakes, and improving.
+Below, I explain a 5 step process that will help you do this by yourself, using just your mobile device.

 Step 1 - Download the switchedon training app (don’t worry, it’s free)

-This app provides randomized stimuli in the form of colors, numbers, and arrows that you will associate with specific actions or movements.
+This app provides randomized visual or auditory stimuli (i.e., colors, numbers, arrows, etc.) that you will associate with specific actions or movements.
 This forces you to use your mental muscles to PERCEIVE an external stimulus, process that information to DECIDE on the appropriate response, and then use your physical muscles to REACT as quickly and efficiently as possible.

 Step 2 - Determine what situation you want to work on